seattle-javascript-401d25/36-40-fullstack-app/README.md

 * Manage the frontend routes based on the clients authorization
   * If the user is not logged in, they should be forced to view the Landing page at `/, /signup, or /login`.
   * If the user is logged in, they should always view the Dashboard page at `/dashboard`
+* Add styling to your app if time allows

 ## Testing
 * Testing requirements are not due until the last day of this rolling lab, **but it is strongly recommended you start testing today**.